BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Woodland Creature.

-Twin Elven Blades — *Armed with two blades, the brothers fight with a whirl of steel gleaming in the sunlight.*
+Twin Elven Blades â€” *Armed with two blades, the brothers fight with a whirl of steel gleaming in the sunlight.*

 Whilst fighting on foot, Elladan & Elrohir may choose to fight in one of three ways.
 They may either fight using a single sword and fight as if it were a two-handed sword, they may elect to fight with both swords for +1 Attack, or they may elect to parry, which counts as Shielding.

-Unbreakable bond — *Such is the bond between the brothers that, should one fall, the other will be driven mad by grief, stopping at nothing to avenge his brother.*
+Unbreakable bond â€” *Such is the bond between the brothers that, should one fall, the other will be driven mad by grief, stopping at nothing to avenge his brother.*

 Should one brother be killed, the surviving brother will immediately increase their Strength by 1 and decrease their Defence by 1.
 The surviving brother will automatically pass all Courage tests they are forced to make and must do everything they can to Charge the model that killed their brother as quickly as possible.
 Once that model is killed, the surviving brother must move as fast as possible towards the closest enemy model for the remainder of the game, charging if able.
 Additionally, if the model that killed the brother is a Hero model, the first time the surviving brother is in combat with his brother's killer, he must declare a Heroic Challenge, targeting that Hero, without spending Might.
 This may be done even if the Hero is of a lower Heroic Tier than the surviving brother.